jingbo02/jingbo02.github.io/_pages/include/research.md

-# 🔎 Research
+# 🔎 Research Interests

 **"Man is the measure of all things"**

 a) Foundation Model

 - Graph Foundation Model
-- Multimodal Model
+- Large Language Models

 b) AI for Science